"Whoa, whoa, whoa! Nobody said anything about bringin' more stinkin' Preds back here!" Rattrap protested. "And I do mean 'stinking'."

 The Predacon had left her long coat and her gloves somewhere, which left her arms bare.
 She held up one hand, the back discoloured by a burn.
 "The chemicals used for cleaning are incompatible with these forms.
 Change this."

 Of course.
-The cleaning chemicals they used were designed to get rid of the organic muck they picked up from the planet outside, and now the Transformers counted as organic muck themselves.
+The cleaning chemicals they used were designed to get rid of the organic muck they picked up from the planet outside, and now the Cybertronians counted as organic muck themselves.
 "I'm glad you thought of it before someone tried to take a shower," said Optimus.
 "I'm sorry about your hand."

 Inferno ignored the apology.
 "Change this before the other Predacons awaken."